PuddletownDesign/Manual/Git/README.md

 1. Fixed or changed the navbar color
 2. Fixed bug with about section image display

+### Adding to a commit if you forgot something

+You forgot something before you commited.
+You can add it to the last commit by using ammend.

+`git commit --amend`

 ### Go Back to last commit